thampiman/Data-Science/README.md

 The data collection process is shown below.
 ![Data Collection Process](Communications-Research/images/data_process.png)

-Meta-data from the following conferences and journals are obtained programmatically from the [IEEE](http://ieeexplore.ieee.org/gateway/) database.
+Meta-data from the following conferences and journals are obtained from the [IEEE](http://ieeexplore.ieee.org/gateway/) database.

 1. Conferences
    1. European Wireless (EW)